Genomic-Medicine-Linkoping/LiSC/README.md

 <br>

 ## Input files
-LiSC takes in input a CellRanger folder or a list of paths and you can pass them through a .csv file with some other information such as the Sample name and Condition.
+LiSC takes in input a [CellRanger (v6.1.1)](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/installation 'Cell Ranger Installation') folder or a list of paths and you can pass them through a .csv file with some other information such as the Sample name and Condition.
 You don't need to assign any column name to this file.
 Please find templates to run both integrated (info_integrate.csv) and non-integrated analysis (info_single.csv) [here](https://github.com/pyrevo/LiSC/tree/main/info 'csv templates').
 Basically, supposing that you have to run a Seurat analysis integrating data from different samples and conditions, you have to compile a file like this:

 ```bash=
 id1,cond1,path/to/cellranger/id1